College student from Derby and Red Cross workers wait out Ida

-Baton Rouge, LA (KSNW) – For college student Paige Birmingham of Derby, it’s a waiting game.
+BATON ROUGE, La.
+(KSNW) – For college student Paige Birmingham of Derby, it’s a waiting game for Hurricane Ida batters Louisiana.
+Birmingham is a student at Louisiana State University in Baton Rouge.

 “It’s been a lot of waiting.
 A lot of getting stuff ready before it hits,” said Birmingham.
 “PB&J’s.
 I filled my Brita up.
 Filtered water.”